aritzLizoain/CNN-Image-Segmentation/README.md

 ### models.py

 * **Function**: defines the model architecture and layer features.
 The model has UNet architecture.
+The code is already prepared to add layers into the model.
+Layers can be removed too.
+Additionally, pretrained weights can be used.

   * [weighted_categorical_crossentropy loss function](https://github.com/aritzLizoain/Image-segmentation/blob/2bd248e3c63bdad6823edbf883343b6f84f4536e/models.py#L29)
     is used to calculate the categorical crossentropy loss of the model with the addition of taking into account the weight of each class.
-Additionally, pretrained weights can also be used.

 #### More information regarding CNNs, UNet, layers, hyperparameter optimization, etc.
 * https://adeshpande3.github.io/A-Beginner%27s-Guide-To-Understanding-Convolutional-Neural-Networks/